 - What are your reasons for pricing the way you do?

-- What’s your perceived value that you are projecting?
+- What's the perceived value that you are projecting?

 - What are the add-ons that you are offering to increase revenue?